microsoft/pai/manual/cluster-user/how-to-manage-data.md

 ### 3. Upload data

-Currently, we support `NFS`, `AzureBlob`, `AzureFile`.
+Currently, we support `NFS`, `AzureBlob` and `AzureFile`.

 #### 3.1 Upload data to NFS

 ##### Upload data to NFS server in Ubuntu (16.04 or above)

 For Ubuntu user.
-To upload your data to `NFS`, please run following commands first to install nfs dependencies.
+To upload data to `NFS`, please run following commands first to install nfs dependencies.
 ```bash
 sudo apt-get update
 sudo apt-get install --assume-yes nfs-common